Skip to contents

 districts <- get_districts()

-w <- pk_neighbors(districts, disputed = "exclude")
+w_excl <- pk_neighbors(districts, disputed = "exclude_both")

 Global Moran’s I (synthetic data)